 Treatment for Tooth Enamel Erosion

-If your teeth are already affected by dental erosion, Dr. Doray can provide a range of cosmetic and restorative dental treatment options to repair damage and restore teeth to their optimal health and appearance.
+If your teeth are already affected by dental erosion, Our dentist in Philadelphia, PA can provide a range of cosmetic and restorative dental treatment options to repair damage and restore teeth to their optimal health and appearance.

 Dr. Doray treats patients who have been affected by tooth erosion using: